GuyTevet/motion-diffusion-model/DiP.md

 ## Demo

-That would be awesome (if we had one😬).
-In case you want to create it and get eternal glory, the original [MDM Demo](https://replicate.com/daanelson/motion_diffusion_model) might be a good starting point.
+It would be amazing to have one (we don’t yet 😬).
+Create one, and eternal glory shall be yours!

 ## Generate